564C52/JASA_investigating/README.md

-# JASA_investigating
+# Description
-Temporary repository for supplementary materials.
+Temporary repository for supplementary materials for the study entitled *Investigating the shared meaning of metaphorical sound attributes: bright, warm, round, and rough*..
 It will be uploaded on zenodo afterwards.

-## Description

-This folder contains sound samples and figures corresponding to the results obtained in the study entitled *Investigating the shared meaning of metaphorical sound attributes: bright, warm, round, and rough*.

 -----------------
 ### soundsamples/